 Getting started on Twitter doesn’t need to be scary.

 Follow this step-by-step guide to get started.
-Here’s a list of the first 10 things you should do to get started on Twitter.
+Here’s a list of the first 10 things you should do to get started on Twitter and join relevant conversations.

 - 1. Choose the right username